 - ISO 9000 program starts.
 NSF receives accreditation by the American National Standards Institute (ANSI) and establishes networking agreements with KIWA (The Netherlands), JIA (Japan and Korea) and Jenny Hung (Taiwan, R.O.C.).

 - NSF receives accreditation from Netherlands-based Raad voor Accreditatie (RvA).

 - NSF establishes a networking agreement with IMTA (Mexico).

 - NSF-ISR is established as a wholly-owned subsidiary of NSF International.

 - NSF establishes a joint certification agreement with the Canadian Standards Association (CSA).

-- NSF is selected as a Collaborating Centre on Drinking Water Safety and Treatment by the World Health Organization (WHO).
+- NSF is designated as a Collaborating Center on Drinking Water Safety and Treatment by the World Health Organization (WHO).
 In 2014, NSF is also designated as a Pan American Health Organization (PAHO) Collaborating Center on Food Safety, Water Quality and Indoor Environment.

 - The Center for Public Health Education at NSF International, a new division of NSF, is founded.

 - NSF establishes a partnership with WRc in London.
 New state-of-the-art headquarters and labs are completed in Ann Arbor, Michigan.